 You might want to make a copy of the information you keep in iCloud.
 If you accidentally delete an important contact, email, or document, you can choose to restore it from iCloud or from another copy that you have.

-Use the steps below to copy documents from your Mac, iCloud.com, Windows PC, or third-party apps.
+Use the steps below to copy documents from your Mac, iPhone, iPad, iPod touch, iCloud.com, or Windows PC.

 Copy files on your Mac

 - Open the app that you used to create the document, then choose File > Open.

 - Click iCloud in the top-left corner of the Open dialog.

 - Open the document you want to copy, then hold down the Option key and choose File > Save As.